emahon/DND-Characters/Test2-Wizard.md

 * The creature adds your proficiency bonus to its weapon damage rolls

 Inured to Undeath (Level 10): You have resistance to necrotic damage, and your hit point maximum can't be reduced.
 You have spent so much time dealing with undead and the forces that animate them that you have become inured to some of their worst effects.

+Command Undead (Level 14): You can use magic to bring undead under your control, even those created by other wizards.
+As an action, you can choose one undead that you can see within 60 feet of you.
+You make a mental spell attack roll and compare it to the creature's MR. If your spell attack succeeds, the creature becomes friendly to you and obeys your commands until you use this feature again.
+If your attack fails, you can't use this feature on it again.
+Intelligent undead are harder to control in this way.
+If the target has an Intelligence of 8 or higher, your mental spell attack is made at disadvantage.
+If your spell attack succeeds and it has an Intelligence of 12 or higher, then at then end of every hour you must make a new mental spell attack against its MR and succeed to continue the control.

 ### Feats ###